Kiril-Mordan/reusables/extra_docs/package_auto_assembler/python_packaging_repo.md

 1. **Set Up GitHub Pages**:
     - Navigate to `Settings` -> `Pages`.
-    - Select "Deploy from a branch," choose the `gh-pages` branch (if it does not exist, create a new branch named `gh-pages`), and set the directory to `/root`.
+    - Select `Deploy from a branch` choose the `gh-pages` branch (if it does not exist, create a new branch named `gh-pages`), and set the directory to `/root`.
 [More details](https://docs.github.com/en/pages/quickstart).

 2. **Configure GitHub Actions**:
     - Navigate to `Settings` -> `Actions` -> `General`.
-    - Under "Actions permissions," select "Allow all actions and reusable workflows."
+    - Under `Actions permissions` select `Allow all actions and reusable workflows`
-    - Under "Workflow permissions," select "Read and write permissions."
-[More details](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository).
+    - Under `Workflow permissions` select `Read and write permissions` [More details](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository).

 3. **Add PyPI Credentials**:
     - Go to `Settings` -> `Secrets and variables` -> `Actions`.